Tet Offensive: South Vietnam

 In the wake of the offensive, however, fresh determination was exhibited by the Thiệu government.
-On 1 February Thiệu declared a state of martial law, and on 15 June, the National Assembly passed his request for a general mobilization of the population and the induction of 200,000 draftees into the armed forces by the end of the year (a decree that had failed to pass only five months previously due to strong political opposition).
-This increase would bring South Vietnam's troop strength to more than 900,000 men.
+On 1 February Thiệu declared a state of martial law, and on 15 June the National Assembly passed his request for a general mobilization of the population and the induction of 200,000 draftees into the armed forces by the end of the year (a decree that had failed to pass only five months previously).
+This would bring South Vietnam's troop strength to more than 900,000 men.
 Military mobilization, anti-corruption campaigns, demonstrations of political unity, and administrative reforms were quickly carried out.
 Thiệu also established a National Recovery Committee to oversee food distribution, resettlement, and housing construction for the new refugees.
-Both the government and the Americans were encouraged by a new determination that was exhibited among the ordinary citizens of South Vietnam.
+Both the government and the Americans were encouraged by a new determination exhibited by the ordinary citizens of South Vietnam.
 Many urban dwellers were indignant that the communists had launched their attacks during Tet, and it drove many who had been previously apathetic into active support of the government.
 Journalists, political figures, and religious leaders alike—even the militant Buddhists—professed confidence in the government's plans.

 Thiệu saw an opportunity to consolidate his personal power and he took it.
 His only real political rival was Kỳ, who had been outmaneuvered by Thiệu in the presidential election of 1967.
 In the aftermath of Tet, Kỳ supporters in the military and the administration were quickly removed from power, arrested, or exiled.
 A crack-down on the South Vietnamese press also ensued and there was a worrisome return of former President Ngô Đình Diệm's Cần Lao Party members to high positions in the government and military.
 By the summer of 1968, Thiệu had earned a less exalted sobriquet among the South Vietnamese population, who had begun to call him "the little dictator."

 Thiệu had also become very suspicious of his American allies, unwilling to believe (as did many South Vietnamese) that the U.S. had been caught by surprise by the offensive.
 "Now that it's all over", he queried a visiting Washington official, "you really knew it was coming, didn't you?"
 Johnson's unilateral decision on 31 March to curtail the bombing of North Vietnam only confirmed what Thiệu already feared, that the Americans were going to abandon South Vietnam to the communists.
 For Thiệu, the bombing halt and the beginning of negotiations with the North brought not the hope of an end to the war, but "an abiding fear of peace."
 He was only mollified after an 18 July meeting with Johnson in Honolulu, where Johnson affirmed that Saigon would be a full partner in all negotiations and that the U.S. would not "support the imposition of a coalition government, or any other form of government, on the people of South Vietnam."